jamescarruthers/PlotteRXY/Firmware/macros/readme.md

 park = move the gantry out of the way to the top right

 The A*_UR macros are for helping to align materials.
-Use the home macro, place the bottom left corner of your material where the pen is.
-Then use the A*_UR macro to align the top right corner.
+Run the home macro, then place the bottom left corner of your material where the pen is – then run the A*_UR macro and align the top right corner.